rodneyazev/docker-examples/README.md

 <em>Passwords that are not in the docker-compose.yml file will be in the .env files within the same directory.</em>

+#### IMPORTANT
+In case of port conflict (e.g. 8080), configure the container port according to your needs.

 ## - Docker

 ### Network creation